zenomt/rtmp-errata-addenda/rtmp-uris.md

 the server’s interpretation of the `path-abempty` component of the URI, specifically by presuming the number of path segments that identify the target resource.
-These clients then incorrectly interpret the remaining path segments of the original URI as identifying a secondary resource (such the name of a stream to play or publish via the connection to the target resource).
-This behavior is not in keeping with the spirit of generic URIs (particularly that the `authority` governs its namespace), is not interoperable, and is **NOT RECOMMENDED**.
+These clients then incorrectly interpret the remaining path segments of the original URI as identifying a secondary resource (such as the name of a stream to play or publish via the connection to the target resource).
+This behavior is not in keeping with the spirit of URIs (particularly that the `authority` governs its namespace), is not interoperable, and is **NOT RECOMMENDED**.
 Such secondary resources, when encoded in a URI, should instead be identified by the fragment identifier as described in the next